How to Zip Files and Directories in Linux

 Compression Methods and Levels

-The zip default compression method is deflate.
+The default compression method of Zip is deflate.
 If the zip utility determines that a file cannot be compressed it simply stores the file in the archive without compressing it using the store method.
 In most Linux distributions the zip utility also supports the bzip2 compression method.

 zip -r -Z bzip2 archivename.zip directory_name